Anatomy of Tennis and Golfer's Elbow

 How often to wear the brace?

-We recommend wearing the brace throughout the day especially when playing sport or repeatedly using your elbow.
+We recommend wearing the brace throughout the day, especially when playing sports or repeatedly using your elbow.
 Once you feel more comfortable, you may only require wearing the brace when you are active.
-We do not suggest wearing a compression brace while sleeping as it may cause some circulatory issues.
+We do not suggest wearing a compression brace while sleeping, as it may cause some circulatory issues.

 How long to wear the brace?